 Credit card fraud is the most common type of identity theft, according to data from the Federal Trade Commission (FTC).

-The good news is that if this happens to you, there’s a clear set of next steps for you to follow.
-And, if you report credit card fraud, you can usually reduce its financial and emotional impact.
+The good news is that if this happens to you, there are steps to follow.
+And when reported, the impact of credit card fraud can be limited.

 Credit card fraud can take many different forms, and it’s getting more sophisticated all the time.
 Here are some common types: